Zendesk AI agent metrics to track automated resolutions in 2026

 Expert Verified

-So, you’re using AI to handle customer support.
-It’s supposed to be the key to unlocking 24/7 service and making your team more efficient.
+So, you’re using AI to handle customer support in 2026.
+It’s the key to unlocking 24/7 service and making your team more efficient.
 But how do you actually know if it's working?
-More importantly, how do you measure its success without breaking the bank?
+More importantly, how do you measure its success to ensure you're getting the best ROI?

 For anyone using Zendesk, this all comes down to one thing: automated resolutions.

 Getting a handle on the specific Zendesk AI agent metrics to track automated resolutions isn't just about performance reports.
-Zendesk's pricing is directly tied to this number, so understanding it is crucial for managing your budget.
-This guide will walk you through what to track, point out some of the tricky parts of Zendesk's model, and show you a way to get more control over your support automation.
+Zendesk's pricing is directly tied to these successful outcomes, so understanding them is crucial for maximizing your platform's value.
+This guide will walk you through what to track, explore the details of Zendesk's tiered model, and show you how complementary tools can offer even more control over your support automation.

 What are automated resolutions?

 In Zendesk's world, an "automated resolution" is any customer issue that their AI agent solves completely on its own, with no human help needed.
-This is the main goal of their AI tools and, crucially, the foundation of their billing.
+This is the main goal of their powerful AI tools and the foundation of their value-based billing.
 When the AI agent answers a question or points a customer to the right help article and the customer is satisfied, Zendesk chalks that up as one automated resolution.

-Because you literally pay for each one of these resolutions, knowing exactly what counts is a must for any team on Zendesk.
-It has a direct impact on your monthly bill and how you set up your AI agents in the first place.
+Because these resolutions represent real value delivered to your customers, knowing exactly what counts is a must for any team on Zendesk.
+It helps you understand your monthly usage and how to optimize your AI agents for the best results.

 The essential Zendesk AI agent metrics to track automated resolutions